 As one of the largest indoor and outdoor venues on the Front Range, The Hangar is your destination for everything meetings.
 Original structures from the 1954 building bring character to any event and include steel beams, polished concrete floors, large wooden wire spools, and a 30-inch light fixtures that once lit up Stanley Aviation.

 What to bake your cake and eat it too?
-Create Cooking School offers the ultimate team building and dining experience.
+Create Kitchen And Bar offers the ultimate team building and dining experience.
 Book their space for a private cooking class where trained chefs and co-owners, Diego and Raz, will guide you through the process.
 All ingredients are included, and there is a full-service bar on-site perfect for sipping on cocktails.

 Much more than your average museum, Wings Over the Rockies Air & Space Museum is filled with aircraft cockpits and a world-class exhibit, all inside a World War II-era aircraft hangar.
 Attendees will be floored by the history and more impressed with the space.
 From 50 to 3,500 guests, Wings Over The Rockies is no stranger to large-scale events, catering, and concerts.